maziac/DeZog/documentation/Usage.md

 - The ZX128 memory banks
 - Loading of (48 and 128) .sna and .nex files

-It specificly does not support:
+It specifically does not support:
 - ZX Next HW (other than memory bank switching)
 - Loading of .tap/.tzx files
 - Audio